FeldrinH/exerciser/README.md

 # `exerciser`

-A library for control exercises based on pygame.
+A library for control exercises based on Pygame.

 ## Usage